It was a brave new world for BL – a Honda built in the UK but, in many ways, the Triumph Acclaim represented so much more.

 The Acclaim was emerging as good enough to be regarded as much more than the stopgap it was intended to be.
 It might have been earmarked as a replacement for the Dolomite, but marketing strategists knew that as the Morris Ital and the Austin Allegro were fading in the market, potential customers would look at the Acclaim as a natural alternative instead of the competition.
 That was the hope, anyway.

-Ray Horrocks already knew that the ‘discreet collaboration programme’ with Honda was going to be more far ranging than a simple licence deal to build the Ballade in the UK.
-It was obvious that the car would form part of model range after the launch of the new British middleweight cars.
+Ray Horrocks already knew that the ‘discreet collaboration programme’ with Honda was going to be more far reaching than a simple licence deal to build the Ballade in the UK.
+It was obvious that the car would form part of the model range after the launch of the new British middleweight cars.
 The production targets for the Acclaim were set at 1500 per week.

 It would prove to contribute more to the British economy than people may have initially predicted, using 80% British-sourced parts, contributing to 70% of the ex-works price being British.
 Horrocks also dropped hints that, although the car’s 1335cc engine was produced in Japan, it could be built in Britain, if the volumes dictated it.